rampaa/JL/Supported Dictionaries.md

 * Other name dictionaries through "Nonspecific Name Dictionary (Yomichan)" type
 * Other dictionaries (such as grammar dictionaries) through "Nonspecific (Yomichan)" type

 Note: JL *can* import Yomichan dictionaries with structured content but it will strip the non-content parts (e.g. HTML tags) so whether the displayed result will be satisfactory depends on the dictionary.
+Usage of dictionaries like "JMdict for Yomichan" and "Jitendex" that basically have the same data as JMDict are not recommended.
+Because JL already supports JMdict directly and using aforementioned dictionaries will lead to an inferior user experience on JL.

 #### [Nazeka EPWING Converter](https://github.com/wareya/nazeka_epwing_converter) format
 * Daijirin